 Plan Ahead for Student Loan Forgiveness

-Borrowers on an income-driven repayment plan can have their federal student loans forgiven after 20-25 years worth of payments… regardless of their employer or how much they have paid over that period of time.
+Borrowers on an income-driven repayment plan can have their federal student loans forgiven after 20-25 years worth of payments… regardless of their employer or how much they have paid over that period.

 While this light at the end of the tunnel is a huge perk, it comes attached to a train in the form of a huge tax bill.

-Any borrower in this situation would be wise to start setting aside money now for this eventual huge tax bill.[Further Reading: Preparing for the Student Loan Tax Bomb]
+Any borrower in this situation would be wise to start setting aside money now for this eventual massive tax bill.[Further Reading: Preparing for the Student Loan Tax Bomb]

 Think About Public Service Employment

 The one big exception to the student loan forgiveness tax rule is Public Service Loan Forgiveness.
-Under PSLF, borrowers can have their student loans forgiven after 10 years of certified payments.
-This forgiven debt is not treated as income by the IRS.
+Under PSLF, borrowers can have their student loans forgiven after ten years of certified payments.
+PSLF forgiven debt is not treated as income by the IRS.

-While there are many hoops to jump through in order to qualify for PSLF, the benefits can be massive.
-For borrowers with massive amounts of federal debt, a switch to a public service employer could result in huge savings.
+While there are many hoops to jump through to qualify for PSLF, the benefits can be massive.
+For borrowers with large amounts of federal debt, a switch to a public service employer could result in huge savings.
 This option can make the comparatively lower government and non-profit salaries more attractive to student loan borrowers.

 Having a large student loan balance that is going in the wrong direction is a scary proposition.
-Short of earning more money, there isn’t much borrowers can do to immediately address the problem.
-However, there are steps that can be taken to minimize the spiral out of control and eventually wipe the debt off the books.
+Short of earning more money, borrowers can’t do much to address the problem immediately.
+However, some steps can be taken to minimize the spiral out of control and eventually wipe the debt off the books.